Looking to sell or purchase a vehicle, RV, boat, or any asset in Alberta? Don’t finalize the transaction without a Bill of Sale!

 It is important to document every verbal agreement, warranty, guarantee, payment terms, special conditions or terms of the sale, and every lien or encumbrance against the commodity in your bill of sale in Alberta.

-This ensures that both the buyer and seller are aware of all the terms and conditions of the sale, and it provides evidence of any agreements made.
+This ensures that both the buyer and seller are aware of all the terms and conditions of the sale and provides evidence of any agreements made.
+It is essential to be transparent and comprehensive in documenting all details of the sale to avoid any disputes that may arise later.

 By including all relevant information in the bill of sale, both parties can have peace of mind knowing that they are protected and have a legally binding document to refer to in case of any issues.